More Stress Relievers That Really Work

 Aim for at least 30 minutes of exercise several days a week.
 Even gentle walking or stretching can help release tension, improve mood, and boost sleep.
 If time or stamina are a concern, consider adding small exercise “snacks” throughout the day.
 Ask your Munson provider about the most optimal types and amounts of exercise if you’re under care for a condition or you’re not sure where to start.

-If you diet frequently or struggle with sleep or mobility, these deficiencies can increase stress in the body.
-Talk to your primary care provider about your health concerns so they can help you with a treatment plan.
+Finally, frequent dieting, inadequate sleep, and insufficient movement place additional stress on the body.
+Talk to your primary care provider about your health concerns and let them help you with a treatment plan.

 Connect with Others